Become part of a rich tradition of cultural expression and explore the techniques, history and tikanga associated with weaving.

 Use your weaving skills to contribute to your marae and community.

 This is a full-time programme that consists of 120 credits delivered over 38 weeks.
-Some of our locations offer different delivery modes.
-These will be confirmed by your local campus and might include:
+Throughout the programme you'll need to attend:

 Activity directed learning will also need to be completed outside of class time, amounting to approximately 21 hours per week.

-To enrol in this programme, a potential student must be:
+To enrol in this programme, a potential student must: